Jobs at Busch Gardens and Adventure Island

 What type of education/background is needed for the positions at a theme park?

 Most seasonal jobs do not have specific educational requirements.
 We typically prefer applicants for supervisory and managerial positions to have high school diplomas and college degrees, depending on the function of the position.
-In certain work area such as Zoo Operations and Entertainment, specific skills, experience and education are required.
+In certain work areas such as Zoo Operations and Entertainment, specific skills, experience, and education are required.
 (See: Working at a Zoo page)

 What is something unique about working at Busch Gardens that most people might not realize?

 Busch Gardens provides a fun working environment.
 Many people start out working here as a temporary job and then find that they enjoy it so much that they make a career of it.
 Many top executives of the company started out working at Busch Gardens as a summer job.

 What type of salary/pay can the various positions offer?
 Are benefits available?